 Made of colorful food-safe polypropylene, the Charmount taco holders make every day a party with their exciting colors.
 They come in a variety of shades and sizes.
 You can choose from small sets of four that hold two to three tacos each (depending on which side you flip the holder) or sets of eight holders that hold four to five tacos each (again, depending on which side you flip them).

 Regardless of the color or taco capacity, each holder is microwave- and dishwasher-safe, making heating and cleanup simple as can be.
 Charmount makes both angular- and rounded-bottom styles in a variety of hues.

-Our favorite is the Prepara Multiple Taco Holder, not only because of its reversible design, but also because it’s made of melamine, making it sturdier than real ceramics and easier to clean.
-If you’re looking for something more affordable, the Cuisense Taco Holders come in a set of six for less than $10.
+Our top choice is the Prepara Multiple Taco Holder, not only because of its reversible design but also because it’s made of melamine, making it sturdier than real ceramics and easier to clean.
+If you’re looking for something with great value, the Cuisense Taco Holders come in a set of six for less than $10.

 What to Look for in a Taco Holder